 Nutritional Benefits of Lamb

 Lamb is high in protein.
-One 3-ounce serving of lamb has 23 grams of protein, almost half of the recommended daily intake for adults.
+One 3-ounce serving of lamb has 15 grams of protein, almost a third of the recommended daily intake for adults.

 Lamb contains important vitamins and minerals.
 Red meats like lamb are high in: